Danish football league system: Women's league system

-The Danish women's football league system is administered by the Danish Football Association (DBU) and its special interests body Kvindedivisionsforeningen (KDF), along with its six regional associations.
+The Danish women's football league system is administered by the Danish Football Association (DBU) in consultation with its special interests body Kvindedivisionsforeningen (KDF), along with its six regional associations.
 The highest level of women's league football in Denmark is the Kvindeligaen followed by the second-highest league Kvinde 1. division, collectively known as the Danmarksturneringen i kvindefodbold (Kvinde-DM) and referred to as divisionerne, organised by the Danish FA and Kvindedivisionsforeningen.
-The Kvindeligaen is considered a semi-professional league.
+The Kvindeligaen is considered a semi-professional league, with clubs at the second and third tiers in the Kvinde-DM also being allowed to sign semi-professional player contracts.
 The season culminates with two lowest placed teams of the Kvindeligaen and the four highest placed teams of the Kvinde 1. division competing in a qualification league tournament called Kvalifikationsligaen.
 The two tiers are then followed by the level three Kvindeserien (Kvinde-DS), the lowest nationwide league, but organised by the regional football associations.
 The third level and below are collectively referred to as serierne (or non-league).
 The number of local relegated teams from the second-tier to third-tier determines the number of promotion and relegation spots between the third-tier and below.
 Reserve teams and mother clubs to superstructures playing at a higher level are only allowed to play in the second-tier and below.
 Women's teams of DBU Lolland-Falster participate in DBU Zealand regional league structure, while women's teams of DBU Bornholm participate in the DBU Copenhagen regional leagues.

 The six levels of women's football in Denmark are structured as follows.
 For each league, its official name in Danish and number of divisions and clubs is given.
 Each division promotes to the league(s) that lie directly above it and relegates to the league(s) that lie directly below it.